conestack/treibstoff/docs/source/index.rst

-It contains an event dispatcher, properties which supports event bindings to property value changes, browser event handling helpers, a set of widgets, a simple template parser, a machanism for building Server-Side rendered Single-Page Applications, helpers for working with SVG and several other useful utilities.
+It contains an event dispatcher, properties which supports event bindings to property value changes, browser event handling helpers, a set of widgets, a simple template parser, a mechanism for building Server-Side rendered Single-Page Applications, helpers for working with SVG and several other useful utilities.